 Editing services for independent and self-publishing authors

-Fiction: Mystery, thriller (psychological, spy, political), crime (noir, detective, heist), horror (ghost, paranormal, post-apocalyptic), and anything else dark, really.
+Fiction: Mystery, thriller (psychological, spy, political), crime (noir, detective, heist), horror (ghost, paranormal, post-apocalyptic), and anything dark, really.

 My main distinction between dev editing and line or copy editing is that after a dev edit, the writer reworks the manuscript to address the issues brought up by the editor; with line and copy editing, the editor is the one doing the work directly to the copy in the manuscript.